 Ask for a consent order at a Judicial Case Conference

 If you have already started a family law case, you can attend a Judicial Case Conference (JCC) and ask the court to make final orders there.
 A JCC provides good opportunity to resolve your case without going to court.
-See our self-help guide Deal with a Judicial Case Conference to find links to the blank forms you need to schedule, prepare for, and attend a JCC.
+See our step-by-step guide Request a Judicial Case Conference to find links to the blank forms you need to schedule, prepare for, and attend a JCC.

 Note that the court is unlikely to make final orders on just one part of the case, so only use the JCC process for final orders when all issues are settled.